apache/turbine-fulcrum-intake/yaafi/contrib/readme.txt

-A Log4J configuration file showing a sample configuration where the output of the LoggingInterceptorService and PerformanceInterceptorService are written into a seperate CSV file instead of the standard logfile
+A Log4J configuration file showing a sample configuration where the output of the LoggingInterceptorService and PerformanceInterceptorService are written into a separate CSV file instead of the standard logfile